-A famous tapestry and D-Day beaches in Normandy and a strange mountain in the sea in Brittany.
+What follows is a visit to a famous tapestry and D-Day beaches in Normandie (Normandy) and a strange mountain in the sea in Bretagne (Brittany).

 Wednesday 7.8.1991, Bayeux